artvolgin/symptom-covid-challenge/README.md

 # The COVID-19 Symptom Data Challenge
 Current agenda: avoid_contact as the main variable of interest that indicate how serious people view a threat from COVID-19.
 Changes in that variable can be caused by different factors: 1) initial reaction to pandemic, 2) number of cases in the district, 3) number of cases in the US, 4) proportion of people who already have had COVID-19 and have no worries about it now, 5) irresponsible actions/overall mistrust towards COVID-19 threat.
 We should focus our attention on the 5th factor and show the districts with higher proportion of people who acts this way.
 The government should pay more attention to these states in terms of promoting COVID-related information and fighting against fake-news about coronavirus.

-## DONE:
-1. EDA of the Oxford state response data.
-OxCGRT_US_states_temp.csv
-1. VAR model estimation

 ## IN PROGRESS:
-- T
+.
+Tune the VEC model for US states

 ## TODO:
 1. EDA of the household pulse survey data. https://www.census.gov/programs-surveys/household-pulse-survey/data.html (open from TOR)
 3. EDA of the COVID-19 Social Media Counts & Sentiment.
 COVID-19_Social_Media_Counts_and_Sentiment.csv

+## DONE:
+1. EDA of the Oxford state response data.
+OxCGRT_US_states_temp.csv
+1. VAR model estimation

 ## NOTES:
 1. We need to account for different age cohorts and gender.